SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

 To upload data, an associated Site and Observation or Forecast object must already exist (see [Create New Site](#create-New-site) or [Create New Observation or Forecast](#create-new-observation-or-forecast)).
 The instructions here will describe the process of uploading data using the dashboard.
 Uploading data may be automated using the API, see [https://api.solarforecastarbiter.org/](https://api.solarforecastarbiter.org/) for detailed documentation.

+### Limits on Data Size

+Data uploads are limited to 200,000 data points or 16 MB, whichever limit is hit first.
+All values are rounded to 8 points of decimal precision when they are stored.
+Users may reduce file size by providing data with 8 or less points of precision.
+Because the Arbiter does not support data interval lengths of less than one minute, file size may also be reduced by utilizing a timestamp format with a one minute resolution.

 ### Upload Observation Data
 {: .anchor}